UtrechtUniversity/galaxy-tools-ibridges/README.md

 iBridges download takes an iRODS-path to either a dataobject (file) or collection (directory) as source, and a local path to a folder to download the file or files to; iBridges upload does the reverse.

 #### iBridges browse
 iBridges browse launches as a Galaxy Interactive Tool.
+[NEEDS TO BE EXPANDED]

 All tools rely on a valid [iRODS environment file](#irods-environment-file), and [user credentials](#irods-access) for accessing iRODS/YODA.